lehuukimlam/databricks_bank_churn/README.md

 ## 6. ETL Implementation (Databricks Pipelines)

-- All transformations are implemented using **Databricks Pipelines**
-- Each Bronze, Silver, and Gold dataset is defined as SQL inside the pipeline
-- Dependencies are automatically visualized (Bronze → Silver → Gold)
-- Pipelines materialize all table views end-to-end

-This demonstrates:
-- Native Databricks ELT capabilities
-- Clear lineage and dependency management
+**Data Quality Checks Pipeline**

+In addition to transformation pipelines, a dedicated Data Quality (DQ) pipeline was established.

+This pipeline performs automated validation checks on the ingested dataset, including:

+- Null checks on critical identifiers

+- Duplicate customer ID detection

+- Non-negative validation for key numeric metrics

+The pipeline produces a data quality summary table with a pass/fail flag.
+**No records are modified or removed by this pipeline.**

+This DQ pipeline is executed as part of the Databricks Job workflow and acts as a gate:
+Silver and Gold layers are refreshed only if data quality checks pass.

-- Centralized, maintainable transformation logic
+This ensures that executive dashboards are never refreshed using invalid or structurally unsound data.
+Centralized, maintainable transformation logic

 ---

 ## 7. Orchestration (Databricks Jobs)

-A simple Databricks **Job** is used to:
+A Databricks **Job** orchestrates the full analytics workflow:

+Run the Data Quality checks pipeline

-- Re-run the pipeline after data refresh
+Evaluate the data quality result

+Refresh the core Bronze → Silver → Gold transformation pipeline only if validation passes

-- Refresh dashboards
+Refresh dashboards

+This design enforces a clear separation between:

+Data validation (control layer)

+Transformation and analytics delivery

 Data ingestion via Fivetran is triggered manually to avoid exposing credentials in a public repository.
-The Job focuses only on internal analytics refresh, which is appropriate for a portfolio project.
+The Job governs only internal analytics execution.

 ---

 ## 8. Value Delivered

-### Deliverable 1 – Overall Churn Dashboard
-- Total customers
-- Churn rate
+**Overall Bank Churn Dashboard**

+Enables executives to:

+- Understand the severity of churn across the entire portfolio

-- Average balance
+- Monitor overall churn rate, customer volume, and balance exposure

-- Credit and risk indicators
-- Loyalty distribution
+- Assess risk, engagement, and loyalty characteristics at a high level

-### Deliverable 2 – Churn by Segment Dashboard
+**Churn by Customer Segment Dashboard**

-- Churn rate by segment
-- Segment balance contribution
+Enables commercial and strategy teams to:

+- Identify which customer segments are most affected by churn

-- Credit score and risk comparison
+- Compare balance contribution and churn risk across segments

-- Tenure and activity indicators
+- Understand whether higher-value or higher-risk customers are disproportionately leaving

-These dashboards provide:
+Together, these dashboards provide:

+- A consistent, trusted view of churn

-- Clear executive visibility
+- Clear segmentation-level insights

-- Consistent KPI definitions
-- A strong foundation for further analytics or AI exploration
+- A foundation for informed discussion, prioritisation, and future analysis

 ---